 A good illustration of this is a typical conference room that we will assume holds about 12 people.
 Further assume that there are seven people in the room one day in July, and the air conditioner stops working.
 Given the size of the room and the fact that it was sized for more people than are present, you may not even notice the AC is out for quite a while or until air in the room starts to get stuffy.

 This is comparable to loosing a CRAC or CRAH unit in a traditional data center where, due to capacity sizing, typical rack IT load, etc., you can potentially lose a cooling unit that may not affect the IT for quite some time, if at all.

 Now, assume you are in a car, still in July, with a friend.
 The AC in the car goes out.
 You would probably notice it almost immediately, and it would get very uncomfortable very quickly.

 This is analogous to how modular closely coupled cooling works.
 The reaction time if the IT load changes dramatically or you have a cooling failure is much more pronounced and immediate, so you must take that into account in your capacity planning.

 Notice we have not mentioned failover, redundancy, N+1, tier levels, etc., which, for any data center, would be part of the planning process.
 Yes, these elements still matter, but they are considered a bit differently given how failover and redundancy function in a modular application.

 For modular IT deployments, TAS recommends that you consider the following elements as part of your planning:

-2. How much IT and IT infrastructure do you need to support the application and the use case?
-How much IT and how many IT racks are you going to deploy to support the application requirements, and what is the kW/rack load dynamics?
+- How much IT and IT infrastructure do you need to support the application and the use case?
+How much IT and how many IT racks are you going to deploy to support the application requirements, and what are the kW/rack load dynamics?

 From the above information, you can start to size and optimize your modular solution to your actual application and IT operating environment.
 This will allow you to better optimize IT infrastructure elements, module costs and final operating costs.